 But most of all, it was fun to stay in the quaint downtown and enjoy all that the area offered.

-Strolling Downtown and Dinner at Hey Jack Kitchen
+Strolling Downtown and Enjoying Dinner

-The local food and dining media was all over a big story, a story happening just downstairs from our rooms!
+The local food and dining media were all over a big story, a story happening just downstairs from our rooms!
 The restaurant space downstairs was recently leased to a Michelin-starred chef from the San Francisco Bay area, Peter Rudolph, and a wine and restaurant industry alum, Don Riedthaler, for their new venture, Hey Jack.
 Hey Jack, they said, featured foods from the local area with a creative, ever-changing seasonal menu.
 We were excited to be dining there!

 Our reservation was for 6:30 p.m. so we spent some time before dinner strolling the downtown area.
 Upscale shopping has become a good reason for people to come to Camas.
 For example, at Lily Atelier the focus is on the personal touch with shoppers.
 In fact, the locally owned boutique offers a wardrobe consulting service.
 Would you not like a “Closet Intervention” ($275) where fashion experts come to your home, help you go through your closet to thin out the unneeded and put together outfits to help you establish your personal look and signature style?

 This same level of service is available in their boutique, filled with chic clothing and jewelry, some by local artists.
-My friend bought a lovely, flowing summer knit kimono style sweater, ideal for an upcoming wedding.
+My friend bought a lovely, flowing summer knit kimono-style sweater, ideal for an upcoming wedding.

 As we walked, we stopped by Arktana, a shop featuring European and American designer shoes.
 They also offer bags and jewelry, much of it one of a kind.
 And they, too, offered personalized service, drawing customers from Portland and beyond.
 So how do people know about Arktana?
 Owner, Ann Matthews, is skilled at using social media.
 Sales pop up on Facebook, and she fills her Instagram account with enticing pictures.

 Love antique shopping?
-We explored the two-level Camas Antiques and found interesting collectibles, vintage home décor items and new boho chic clothing on display.
+We explored the two-level Camas Antiques and found interesting collectibles, vintage home décor items, and new boho-chic clothing on display.
 Camas Antiques offers classes and events throughout the year.

 But then, it was time for our highly anticipated dinner at Hey Jack Kitchen.
 We were greeted by co-owner Don Riedthaler and seated at a beautiful table, hand-made with local wood.
 We were soon to find out that personalized service, provided to all diners from the owners, was part of the routine at Hey Jack.
-Our waitress helped us select a wine from the carefully curated wine list, an Italian 2014 Rapalino, Monforte d’Alba Barbera, enjoyed first with a fresh-from-the-oven focaccia bread and perfect for most menu choices.
+Our waitress helped us select a wine from the carefully curated wine list, an Italian 2014 Rapalino, Monforte d’Alba Barbera, enjoyed first with a loaf of fresh-from-the-oven focaccia bread and perfect for most menu choices.
 The waitress pointed out that their wines were chosen as ones that paired perfectly with the food they served.
-And, for the beer drinker, they’ve selected some local brews to enjoy.
+And, for the beer drinker, they've selected some local brews to enjoy.

 The restaurant began to fill with diners and some chose to sit at outdoor tables under the lovely trees.
-It’s a small, simply decorated bistro style space with an indoor-outdoor feel.
-We went over the menu for the evening filled with Pacific Northwest local foods and I chose a Carlton Farms (Oregon) pork loin entrée served with polenta, braised endive, spinach leaves and sprinkled with pepitas.
+It’s a small, simply decorated bistro-style space with an indoor-outdoor feel.
+We went over the menu for the evening filled with Pacific Northwest local foods and I chose a Carlton Farms (Oregon) pork loin entrée served with polenta, braised endive, spinach leaves, and sprinkled with pepitas.
 My friend decided on the special, a Reister Farms (just down the road) saddle cut of lamb.

 Chef Peter Rudolph brought out the beautifully plated entree and explained the ingredients.
 I had to sit back and admire the freshness and beauty of the dish.

 As I enjoyed the layers of flavor and offerings on my plate I realized that no part of the dish took center stage.
 The vegetables were equally as important as the pork.
 Each morsel was to be savored, alone or in concert with the other ingredients.
 This was excellent upscale dining experience and I was thrilled that Hey Jack Kitchen was there.
-It was such a nice, relaxing evening, we took our final glass of wine to an outdoors table to enjoy.
+It was such a nice, relaxing evening, we took our final glass of wine to an outdoor table to enjoy.
 The waitress brought us a little freshly hand-made chocolate treat to go with the red wine and to encourage us to return.
 We will!

 More Fun Things to do in Downtown Camas